The consumer packaged goods industry is driven by data.

 Although promotions can be a valuable tool for CPG brands, they’re a double-edged sword if you’re not careful.
 A well-executed promotion can give your bottom line a boost, while a poorly-executed one can cut your profit margin short.

-One of the coolest features of the Smart Promotions Action Report is its recommendations, so you can spend less time sorting through data and jump straight to adjusting your promotional strategy.
+One of the coolest features of the Smart Promotions Action Report is its recommendations.
+You can spend less time sorting through data and jump straight to adjusting your promotional strategy.

 The Smart Promotions Action Report alleviates the stress of running a successful promotion by showing you when and how to run promotions on specific products.
 No more guesswork and praying to the CPG gods; now you can have a clear path forward.